Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Milan to Rimini by train

-Trains leaving for Rimini depart from milan centrale and can be booked direct at Trenitalia, The journey takes from around 2 to 5 hours depending on which train you catch and often involves a change in Bologna.
+Trains to Rimini depart from Milan Centrale and can be booked directly with Trenitalia.
+The journey takes from around 2 to 5 hours, depending on which train you catch and often involves a change in Bologna.
 Here’s the choice:

 - High-speed Frecciarossa services: The fastest option.
 These trains are modern and comfortable, but fares are higher, especially if booked close to departure.